 What you can expect to experience while on the job

-Employment of real estate brokers and sales agents is projected to grow 6 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment of real estate brokers and sales agents is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.
 There will be a continued demand for real estate brokers and sales agents, since people turn to them when looking for a larger home, relocating for a new job, and for other reasons.
 Employment is projected to grow along with the real estate market.
 The millennial generation will be entering the prime working-age and household-forming age cohort over the next decade.
 This generation has delayed home ownership because of financial and personal considerations.
 Therefore, their entry into the housing market should increase demand for real estate agents and brokers.
 An improving job market and rising consumer spending also will drive demand for brokers and agents to handle commercial, retail, and industrial real estate transactions.
 However, tighter credit regulations and increasing real estate prices may cause some people to continue renting as opposed to entering the housing market.
 The real estate market is highly sensitive to fluctuations in the economy, and employment of real estate brokers and agents will vary accordingly.
 In periods of economic growth or stability, employment should grow to accommodate people looking to buy homes and businesses looking to expand office or retail space.
 Alternatively, during periods of declining economic activity or rising interest rates, the amount of work for brokers and agents will slow and employment may decline.Read More

 Gray states indicate no data available